Fully Immersed in a Program that Focuses on Hands-On Learning.

 NVU also made it easy for Ben to earn certifications in the field.
 He took additional courses with NVU faculty to pursue certifications in Avalanche Level I and Level II and as a Wilderness First Responder.

 In his regular NVU field courses, “We were held to high standards and learned all the modern, up-to-date skills,” Ben says.

 NVU’s location near the mountains in Vermont and New Hampshire provides students with opportunities that cannot be found elsewhere.
 “I’ve enjoyed how small the school is.
 I like that in the outdoor program, you knew everyone.
 We were all able to build relationships pretty well because it was a small group of people,” he says.

 Preparation to Do What You Love

-For Ben, a big value of NVU’s mountain recreation management program is that it has prepared him to work doing what he loves most.
+For Ben, a big value of NVU’s OELT program is that it has prepared him to work doing what he loves most.

 “Everything I get to do is fun.
 My job and what I do for fun when I’m not working are exactly the same thing,” he says.
 “I don’t ever want to work a 9-to-5 job 40 hours a week.
 I wanted to be able to go to work and play in the mountains.
 So far, that's working for me.”